Malocclusion and Orthodontics - When To Call a Doctor

 help your child become familiar with a dentist and to watch for any early

 checkups (twice a year).
 For more information, see the topic

 Watchful waiting is when you and your doctor

 watch symptoms to see if a health condition improves on its own.
 If it does, no

-treatment is necessary.
-If symptoms don't get better or get worse, then it’s
+treatment is needed.
+If symptoms don't get better or get worse, then it's

 time to take the next treatment step.